the erosive process that reduces the size of glaciers

 Alternative energy resources=All energy resources other than fossil fuels and nuclear fission; including solar energy; hydroelectric power; geothermal energy; wind energy; biomass energy; tidal, wave, and heat energy from the seas; and nuclear fusion.

-a part of the cell containing DNA and RNA and responsible for growth and reproduction
+a part of the cell responsible for growth and reproduction

 Branching chain reaction=A nuclear fission reaction in which the initial reaction releases two or three neutrons, each of which triggers the fission of additional nuclei.

-any substance that can be metabolized by an animal to give energy and build tissue
+any substance that can be metabolized to give energy

 Eutrophic lake=A lake characterized by abundant dissolved nitrates, phosphates, and other plant nutrients and by a seasonal deficiency of oxygen in bottom water.